-From September 2006 to October 2010, Dan was Assistant Director of Music at Rochester Cathedral, where his responsibilities included the Girls' Choir, accompaniment of many of the services and music library, as well as departmental administration and planning.
-He was involved as an organist or director on three Songs of Praise programmes, two Radio 3 Choral Evensong broadcasts and three CD recordings.
-When the Cathedral music department was restructured in 2008, Dan took on extra responsibilities for the Cathedral's IT and website; he continued to fulfil these responsibilities when he moved to Dartford Parish Church as Assistant Director of Music, where he spent a year whilst trying a freelance IT and music career.
-His move to St Edmundsbury as Assistant Director of Music in 2011 signalled a return to full-time Cathedral music.
-In 2015 he became a Fellow of the Royal College of Organists.
+From 2006 to 2010, Dan was Assistant Director of Music at Rochester Cathedral, where his responsibilities included the Girls' Choir, service accompaniment and the music library, as well as departmental administration.
+He was involved as an organist, director or cowbell player on three Songs of Praise programmes, two Radio 3 Choral Evensong broadcasts, three CD recordings and one Classic FM broadcast.
+When the Cathedral music department was restructured in 2008, the ADoM job became part-time, and he took on responsibility for the Cathedral's IT and website; he continued in this IT role when he moved to Dartford Parish Church as Assistant Director of Music, where he spent a year whilst trying a freelance IT and music career.